Funding for Scottish Students

 Repeating a period of study

 As you will understand from reading the information above, SAAS normally only provide support once at each level of study, with an extra year of funding available in case of emergencies or circumstances that result in you repeating the same level of study.
+This means that any study you have done before joining UWS could have an impact on the student funding you are able to access.

 +1